 The Address is as much a revelation as my first Lambretta.
 It is ideal for the roads where I live and the little 113cc 9hp engine is enough to keep up with traffic on the roads in Cornwall.
 It is so light and easily manhandled.
 It is a cheap but well made scooter.

-I also bought a Honda SH300, which is a great scooter but rarely sees the light of day.
-It was an impulse buy and I really did’t need it.
+I also bought a Honda SH300, which is a great scooter but it rarely saw the light of day.
+It was an impulse buy and I really didn’t need it.
 It is now sold.

 I thought about an older bike but people are asking ludicrous prices for old tatty bikes nowadays, as long as they are old.
 Basically you pay about half the price of a brand new guaranteed bike for something that has been stored in someone’s shed (or even in a back yard) for 10+ years, unwanted and unloved until the market prices got ridiculous.
 What may have went for £300 two years ago now has a £4000 asking price.
 So that is out.

 What I really want is something about 20bhp, around 100-125Kg, and a seat height around 760mm, and a bit of weather protection and that doesn’t make a bloke in his 70’s look like he’s trying to be a boy racer.
 Alas such a bike is non existent at present.
 I thought the Honda 300 would do that.
 It scored on power and weather protection but was far too heavy and too high, and completely unsuitable for a shortish pillion passenger

 Some other scooters have a lower seat, such as the Suzuki Burgman and Honda Forza but, to my eyes, they all look the same, and horrible.